 1988 - Bob and Jim pitch their idea to Marvin M. Schwan, a man who generously decides to fund their project, Kingdom Workers.
 That same year, Kingdom Workers funds a position for the Mwembezhi mission station in Zambia and begins the production and distribution of a multi-language media ministry, Communicating Christ.

-1989 - Kingdom Workers is incorporated and funds the establishment of a new Mormon outreach ministry which would later become Truth In Love Ministry
+1989 - Kingdom Workers is incorporated and funds the establishment of a new outreach ministry to Mormons which would later become Truth In Love Ministry

 1990 - Builders For Christ is formally established as an activity of WELS Home Missions.